-If you take stimulants, you probably know that you have a prized commodity that many teens and young adults would love to have.
+If you take stimulants, like Vyvanse, Adderall, or Concerta, you probably know that you have a prized commodity that many teens and young adults would love to have.
 Being discreet about whom you tell and safely storing your medication is important, especially in a college dorm.
 Is there a locked file cabinet in your desk or dresser?
 Ask your doctor and parents for ideas.

 Some students would rather carry their medication than risk having it stolen.
 That’s risky, as well.
 What if you misplace your backpack?
 If you lose your stimulant, most doctors won’t automatically give you more, because it is a controlled substance.
 Pharmacies won’t replace a lost prescription for stimulants.
 It’s a good idea to have a scenario ready to dissuade anyone, even a friend, from wanting to buy one of your pills.
 It is illegal for you to share stimulants, and you could face serious consequences if you say “yes.”